MinecraftU/mcu-curriculum/sequence_3/section_2.md

 An _adder_ uses logic gates to perform addition.
 There are three inputs to the whole circuit: A, B, and carry.
 The carry is the result from the previous addition (think of how you carry a 1 when you add large numbers).
 The two outputs are the result and the carry for the next addition.

 This diagram shows the overall structure of an adder.
+Note: A dot means the two lines of redstone should connect.
+Other overlaps should not connect.

 ![A diagram fo an adder.](images/section_1/adder_diagram.gif)